 The company earns money on grocery sales by purchasing items in bulk and selling individual products for a higher price than can be found in traditional supermarkets.

-Flink partnered with REWE in June 2021, with the supermarket giant becoming the exclusive supplier of the start-up.
 As part of the deal, it is likely Flink receives favorable rates for bulk purchases.

 Margins are also boosted by the company operating small, optimized warehouses in lower-income areas where operating costs are lower.